thenativeweb/nodeenv/README.md

 });
 ```

+Once the callback returns, the previous value of `NODE_ENV` is automatically restored.

 ## Running the tests

 nodeenv has been developed using TDD.
 To run the tests, go to the folder where you have installed nodeenv to and run `npm test`.
 You need to have [mocha](https://github.com/visionmedia/mocha) installed.